NobodyXu/git-cache/README.md

 # Usage

+## How to build

+If you have [NobodyXu/apt-cache][2] installed, just run `make` to build it.

+## How to run

-Use `make` to build the image and `make run` to run the container, which also creates a volume for storing cache and publish a port on 8080.
+After building the image, type `make run` to run the container, which also creates a volume for storing cache and publish a port on 8080.

+## How to use

 To use the cache, simply run